 Provide a basic coverage of the available literature and show some integration of the material into the review.
 Develop a testable hypothesis from the review.
 Present a basic project plan with limited consideration of experimental design and proposed statistical analysis and basic details given for field and/or lab work.
 Basic, limited details of timings and contingency plans.

 Provide considerable coverage of the available literature and show clear indications of a critical appraisal and integration of material across the topic area, well justified, testable hypotheses from review.
 Present well defined project plan with a good level of detail and evidence of experimental design and statistical methods being linked with the objectives.
 Provision of a workable time-frame, including proper consideration of contingency dates.

 Provide evidence of wide reading and literature researching to demonstrate a considered coverage of the available literature showing full understanding, extensive critical appraisal and systematic integration of material across the topic area.
 Develop logically, prioritised, testable hypothesis from review.
 Clearly presented, logical project plan with extensive explanation of the experimental design and proposed statistical methods.
 A high level of detail for all aspects of the methods.
 Thorough consideration of the timing of all aspects of work surrounding the project deadlines, with realistic and well considered contingency plans.

-To use a variety of information sources (e.g. discussions with supervisor, published scientific papers and PC web-based material) to obtain relevant materials for a comprehensive in-depth literature review on a specific topic.
+Be able to use a variety of sources (e.g. discussions with supervisor, published scientific papers, library resources, and web-based searches) to obtain relevant materials for a comprehensive in-depth literature review on a specific topic.

 Teaching and Learning Strategy

-Lecture on literature review preparation and planning (1 hour)
+Lectures on literature review preparation and project planning.

 Literature searching and reading (105 hours)